TakeruIto/Tetris_DQN/README.md

 ## TODO
 - [x] stand up
-- [x] modify the code for imprementation of DQN
+- [x] modify the code for implementation of DQN
-- [ ] imprement DQN
+- [ ] implement DQN
 - [ ] some modification